marco262/my_wiki/data/sandpoint/gm_notes/chapter-2-prologue.md

 * Spread Sandpoint problems out over downtime.
 Save some businesses/people to leave later when murders happen.
 * Social Events
     * Week 1: Soldiers go home
-        * Emphasize that he had a positive impact on the town.
         * Alma will be sad to see Roland go.
+        * Emphasize that Hart had a positive impact on the town.
     * Week 2:
         * Lady whose husband got eaten by the goblins returns to Sandpoint to get her stuff.
 Neighborly get together ensues.
         * Shalelu will hook up with Orik.
 "He makes me laugh."